Placement Agent Policy

 a.
 Whether the Investment Manager or Manager Candidate or any of their principals, agents or affiliates has compensated or agreed to compensate, directly or indirectly, any Placement Agents in connection with any investment or proposed investment by SCERS.

 b.
 A resume for each officer, partner, or principal of the Placement Agents detailing the education, professional designations, regulatory licenses and investment and work experience.
 It should be specifically noted if any such individual is a current or former SCERS Board Member, employee or consultant, or a member of the immediate family of any such person.

 c.
 A description of any and all compensation of any kind provided or agreed to be provided to the Placement Agents, including the nature, timing, and value thereof.

 d.
 A description of the services to be performed by the Placement Agents.

 f.
-Whether any current of former SCERS Board Member, employee or consultant suggested the retention of the Placement Agents.
+Whether any current or former SCERS Board Member, employee, or consultant suggested the retention of the Placement Agents.

 g.
 Whether the Placement Agents or any of its affiliates are registered with the Securities and Exchange Commission or the Financial Industry Regulatory Association, or any similar regulatory agency in a country other than the United States, the details of such registration, or an explanation of why no registration is required.